• Skip to main content

 There will be some cookie crushing, chocolate melting, and ball rolling while making this recipe.
 Therefore, you will need a few pieces of equipment that will help make this as easy as possible.

-• FOOD PROCESSOR - This is great for crusthing the cookies into the smallest pieces you can.
+• FOOD PROCESSOR - This is great for crushing the cookies into the smallest pieces you can.
 To get the consistency of coarse sand, this is the best.
-If you do not have one, you can put the cookies in a Ziploc bag, seal it, and crush them by hand with a cleaver.
+If you do not have one, you can put the cookies in a Ziploc bag, seal them, and crush them by hand with a cleaver.

 • COOKIE SCOOP - To get truffle balls uniform in size, using a cookie scoop is the best bet.
 You can also use a spoon and eyeball the sizes for uniformity as you scoop and roll.